Division of Student Affairs | Senior Staff

 Director of PittServes

-Marilyn Ross began serving as director of the University’s Campus Recreation (Intramurals and Recreation) office in 2006 and began her tenure with the Intramurals and Recreation Program at the University of Pittsburgh in 1974.
-She is responsible for overseeing a wide range of sports, recreational services and Healthy U Fitness classes for the University of Pittsburgh.
+Marilyn Ross began serving as Director of the University’s Campus Recreation (Intramurals and Recreation) in 2006 and began her tenure with the Intramurals and Recreation Program at the University of Pittsburgh in 1974.
+She is responsible for overseeing a wide range of sports, recreational services, and Healthy U Fitness classes for the University of Pittsburgh.

 Marilyn received her BS in Health and Physical Education from Western Carolina University in North Carolina, and a MA in Education Administration from Western Carolina University in North Carolina.
 Marilyn was inducted into the Western Carolina University’s Hall of Fame in the fall of 2003.
 The honor was for the 1969 Women’s Basketball Team’s second place finish to Westchester in the first National Women’s Basketball Tournament.
-She also holds National Doubles Titles from the National Doubles Racquetball Tournaments held all over the United States since 1979.
-Marilyn is an avid golfer and has Championship Trophies from golf events from the Executive Women’s Golf Association.
+She also holds National Doubles Titles from the National Doubles Racquetball Tournaments held across the United States since 1979.
+Marilyn is an avid golfer and has championship trophies from golf events from the Executive Women’s Golf Association.